 Under the general direction of a Benefits Supervisor or Manager, the incumbent supports all areas within the RASC and functions as a lead.
 Demonstrates effective teamwork and supports the management team in implementing change.
 Duties may include providing retirement counseling, customer support including correspondence, processing of all work including complex financial and demographic transactions, analyzing reports, resolving issues, reconciling financial transactions, participating on operational process reviews, editing written procedures and performing audits to ensure compliance.
 Provides subject matter expertise in support of a variety of special projects and participates on projects related to areas of expertise and/or unit responsibilities.
 Seeks opportunities for continuous process improvement.

 Other Special Conditions of Employment: Successful completion of a background check is required for appointment to this critical position.

-Duty 1: Responds to moderate to highly complex, non-routine oral and written inquiries from customers (includes retirees, employees, senior management, local benefits offices, and other internal and external organizations and individuals) regarding UCRP Retirement, UCRP Disability and/or Liberty Mutual Disability benefits and health and welfare benefits.
+Duty 1: Responds to routine to highly complex oral and/or written inquiries and requests from customers (includes retirees, employees, local benefits offices, and other internal and external organizations and individuals) regarding UCRP Retirement, Survivor and Special Claims, UCRP Disability and/or Liberty Mutual Disability benefits and health and welfare benefits.
 Resolves complex service credit issues (e.g., sick leave conversion, counseling on buyback decisions).